Frequently Asked Questions

 WHAT IS A CHARTER SCHOOL?

-A charter school is an independent public school granted flexibility to provide innovative curriculum in return for accountability for student performance.
+A charter school is a free independent public school that operates under a contract or “charter.”
+New Roots’ charter is by the authority of the State University of New York (SUNY).
+We are granted the flexibility to provide an innovative curriculum in return for accountability for student performance.

 IS NEW ROOTS RIGHT FOR MY STUDENT?